-Revenues from hotels and resorts ended 42% lower to ₱1.22 billion from ₱2.09 billion as resort operations were restricted from the end of March until April due to the reimposition of the ECQ and hotels continue to experience lower average occupancy.
-The average occupancy for all hotels was 45% and 48% for stable hotels.
-Meanwhile, the average occupancy for all resorts stood at 15% and 16% for stable resorts.
-The hotels and resorts segment ended the first half of 2021 with a total of 4,030 rooms.
+Revenues from hotels and resorts ended 17% lower to ₱2.8 billion from ₱3.4 billion as resort operations were restricted from the end of March until April and from August until September due to the reimposition of the ECQ and hotels continue to experience lower average occupancy.
+The average occupancy for all hotels and stable hotels was at 53%.
+Meanwhile, the average occupancy for all resorts stood at 17% and 15% for stable resorts.
+The hotels and resorts segment ended 2021 with a total of 4,030 rooms.